Reyhan Şeker

-Reyhan Şeker (born May 22, 1984) is a Turkish retired women's football midfielder.
-She last played in the Turkish Women's First Football League for Ataşehir Belediyesi in Istanbul with jersey number 17.
+Reyhan Şeker (born May 22, 1984) is a Turkish retired women's footballer who plays as a midfielder.
+She last played in the Turkish Women's First Football League for Ataşehir Belediyesi in Istanbul.
 She is a member of the Turkey women's national football team since 2006.

 Playing career

 Club

 By receiving her license on March 4, 2003, Reyhan Şeker began football playing at the club Gazi Üniversitesispor in Ankara, where she was born.
 She played in all the age teams of the club, and became finally part of the senior team in the 2008–09 season.
 In the 2009–10 season, her team finished the Women's First League as champion, and she was honored with the title Top Scorer for her 32 goals.

 In the 2010–11 season, Şeker transferred to Ataşehir Belediyesi in Istanbul.
 In two successive seasons, 2010–11 and 2011–12, she enjoyed league championships with her club Ataşehir Belediyespor.